noahjb/novi_cd_test/instructions/branch0.md

 var methodOverride = require('method-override');
 ```

-Then, we have some basic setup to define the port and define use of middleware:
+You'll also see that we have some code that defines the port and defines use of middleware:

 ```javascript
 var port = process.env.PORT || 8080; // Defining the port that we're going to be using